moby/moby/docs/sources/installation/rhel.rst

     sudo service docker start

-If we want Docker to start at boot we should also:
+If we want Docker to start at boot, we should also:

 .. code-block:: bash